DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Approach

 \subsection{Task-aware Gating Transformer Decoder}

-In the task-aware gating transformer decoder, we design the task interaction block and task query gating block (See Figure~\ref{fig:decoder_gating}).
-It is important for MTL to consider task interactions.
-Thus, we propose a task interaction block to capture the task interactions at every task via a self-attention mechanism.
-Each task interaction block is composed of two parts, i.e., a multi-head self-attention module (MHSA) and a small Multi-Layer Perceptron (sMLP).
-The downstream task query block also consists of the MHSA and the sMLP.
-The difference between the task interaction block and the task query block is that their query features are fundamentally different.
+In the task-aware gating transformer decoder, we design the task interaction block and task query gating block (see Figure~\ref{fig:decoder_gating}).
+To effectively model inter-task dependencies, the task interaction block employs a self-attention mechanism composed of a multi-head self-attention (MHSA) module and a lightweight multi-layer perceptron (sMLP).
+Similarly, the downstream task query block also integrates MHSA and sMLP modules but differs in the nature of its query features, which are tailored to task-specific representations.
 The feature is projected into the queries (\textit{Q}), keys (\textit{K}), and values (\textit{V}) of dimension $d_k$, and self-attention is being computed by the \textit{Q}, \textit{K} and \textit{V}.
 The self-attention operator is calculated as follows:

 where $Q \in \mathbb{R}^{N \times C'}$, $K \in \mathbb{R}^{N \times C'}$ and $ V \in \mathbb{R}^{N \times C'}$ are the query, key and value matrices; $\text{MHSA}(Q, K, V) \in \mathbb{R}^{N \times C'}$.